 Meat is the flesh of animals, whether that is their skin and muscles, their internal organs or other body parts.
 If we eat processed meats, there is no knowing what body parts we may be consuming.

-Poultry is the most commonly consumed meat in the US, with 48.8kg consumed per year per person.
-Beef and veal (meat from baby cows) are the next most consumed, then pork, then fish, then lamb.
+Poultry (meat from chickens, turkeys, ducks, and geese) is the most commonly consumed meat in the US, with 48.8kg consumed per year per person.
+Beef and veal (meat from baby cows) are the next most consumed, then pork, fish, and lamb.
+The vast majority of it comes from CAFOS or factory farms.

 How Big Is The Meat Industry?